DVT

 Emergency Symptoms

 Shortness of breath, chest pain, fainting, rapid heartbeat, or coughing blood after possible DVT symptoms can suggest pulmonary embolism.
-This is an emergency.
+Call Kuwait emergency services on 112 or go to the nearest emergency department immediately.

 How Ultrasound Helps